Decision Guide

 Dimension Physical Gold Gold ETF Tokenized Gold

-Counterparty Risk None (direct ownership) Fund manager + custodian Token issuer + vault provider
+Counterparty Risk Dealer, storage, and authenticity risks vary Fund manager + custodian Token issuer + vault provider + venue

 Accessibility No account needed Brokerage account required Crypto wallet required